F1 starting grid: What is the grid order for the 2026 Miami Grand Prix Sprint?

-F1 starting grid: What is the grid order for the 2026 Miami Grand Prix Sprint race?
+F1 starting grid: Revised grid order for the 2026 Miami Grand Prix Sprint after Albon penalty

 Lando Norris will lead the field after he topped qualifying for the Sprint race of the Miami Grand Prix weekend.